clecai/amplitude-gtm-tracking/README.md

 Amplitude is an event-based tracking solution.
 Each event is basically an HTTP request that carries 4 informations:
 1. the event name
 2. the user id
-3. a json payload containing event-related variables
+3. a json object containing event-related variables
-4. another json payload containing user-related variables
+4. another json object containing user-related variables

-Purely in terms of data it works kind of like events on Google Analytics do, with the notable exception that **you can pass up to 2K variables to an event.** For us, it meant that, at first, we didn't need to worry about which variables should be sent to which events, we could basically send them all.
-This was step one in simplifying the process of adding new events to the tracking plan.
+Purely in terms of data it works kind of like events on Google Analytics do, with the notable exception that **you can pass up to 2K variables to an event.** For us, it meant that, at first, we needn't worry about which variables should be sent to which events, we could basically send them all.
+This was step 1 in simplifying the process of adding new events to the tracking plan.

 ## Sidenote 2: Leveraging the dataLayer
 You will notice that our implementation depends greatly on Google Tag Manager's dataLayer.
-Our aim is to have the data we collect transition through the dataLayer to GTM and feeding Amplitude with as few efforts as possible.
-This was step two of reducing friction in improving our tracking.
+Our aim is to have the data we collect transition through the dataLayer to GTM and feed Amplitude with as few efforts as possible.
+This was step 2 in reducing friction in improving our tracking.

-Most of the variables we collect — like `product_sku` or `product_price` — are updated at different stage of our funnel — when a product page is loaded or on an add-to-cart event on the category page for instance —, using the dataLayer we only need to connect them once for them to be sent to Amplitude.
+Most of the variables we collect — like `product_sku` or `product_price` — are updated at different stages of our funnel — when a product page is loaded or on an add-to-cart event on the category page for instance —, using the dataLayer we only need to connect them once for them to be sent to Amplitude.

-## How it all fits together
+## Collecting server-side events (pageviews)
-A picture is worth a thousand words
+A picture is worth a thousand words, so let me illustrates what happens when the user take:

+## Collecting client-side events (bound to js/ajax callbacks)

 ## Collecting all pageviews without double-counting them